xrozbo03/projekt-DE1-2021/Ruiner-multiplex+counters+display/driver_7seg_4digits_speed_cur.md

     --------------------------------------------------------------------
     -- p_mux:
-    -- A combinational process that implements a multiplexer for -- selecting data for a single digit, a decimal point signal, colon and -- switches the common anodes of each display.
+    -- A combinational process that implements a multiplexer for -- selecting data for a single digit, a decimal point signal and -- switches the common anodes of each display.
     --------------------------------------------------------------------
     p_mux : process(s_cnt, speed_cur_dig1_i, speed_cur_dig2_i, speed_cur_dig3_i, speed_cur_dig4_i)